 Last season the Redskins offensive line was decimated with injuries as Morgan Moses was they only player to start all 16 games and even he was hobbled with a pair of ankle sprains.
 Star LT Trent Williams missed 40% of the year due to injury and RG Brandon Scherff missed a pair of games, while being hobbled with injury in a number of other ones.
 Those injuries (among many others) led to a collapse of the Redskins offense down the stretch (the Redskins through 10 weeks were top 5 in most passing categories).
 If Williams, Scherff and Moses can stay healthy, they are three of the best at their respective positions and should ensure the Redskins have one of the better lines protecting Smith this season.

-From a skill position stand point the Redskins surpass what the Chiefs had a year ago for Alex Smith to work with.
-Last year Kareem Hunt led the league in rushing as a rookie, and Derrius Guice has a chance to be in the same ball park for the Redskins.
+From a skill position stand point the Redskins surpass what the Chiefs had a year ago for Alex Smith to work with from a pass catching perspective.
+Last year Kareem Hunt led the league in rushing as a rookie, and Derrius Guice had a chance to be in the same ball park for the Redskins.
+Now with Guice out and Adrian Peterson in, the Redskins running game could take an even further back-seat to the passing game.
 Also in the backfield the Redskins have a clear passing game weapon in Chris Thompson (if he can stay healthy), which is something the Chiefs lacked last year behind Hunt.
 At tight end it’s pretty tough to beat having Travis Kelce, but if Jordan Reed is healthy (a big if) he comes pretty close.
 In addition Vernon Davis offers a good 2nd TE and back-up if Reed misses time again.
 Though no one receiver on the Redskins can match Tyreek Hill’s ability and production, there was a big drop off in WR talent for the Chiefs last year with Albert Wilson the only other wide receiver to crack 225 yards.
 The Redskins have one of the better slot receivers in Jamison Crowder, and big play receivers on the outside in Josh Doctson and Paul Richardson.
 Overall each of the Chiefs big three weapons may be better than their Redskins counter part, but Washington is far deeper and will be tougher for opposing defenses to match-up with.

 – McCoy is probably one of the 40 best quarterbacks in the league right now if we are looking at immediate production ability and not long term upside.
 He would probably be able to start for the Bills this year and would be in the mix in a couple of other QB situations around the league.
 As a back-up QB he has some solid value as he’s experienced and shown enough to win a few games when he’s had chances.
 If Alex Smith were to go down for half the season or more, the Redskins would be in serious trouble.
 If Smith were to miss 3-5 games though, McCoy is the type of QB who could do enough to keep the Redskins competitive.
 Hogan has a little experience, but he’s unlikely to make the team and will more likely be on the practice squad as the 3rd QB.